The Cheeky Monkey Media Blog

 2. Your clients don’t care about what’s hot on Dribbble (and they shouldn’t).

 Think about a design trend that was absolutely huge about nine months ago.
 Something like low-poly maybe?
 Well, just like something else that takes nine months, people get sick of hearing about it very soon if it doesn’t affect them directly.
 Without trying to offend anybody, the graphic design world is quite full of itself, especially when the internet is involved.

 One designer tries something, hundreds copy it, then within two weeks the rest of them complain about oversaturation from seeing the style on every design blog.
 Meanwhile, your clients haven’t even noticed that this happened!
 The internet can be a totally toxic and terrifying place for designers.

 3. You’re missing out.

 Take a step outside.
 Look at the leaves on the trees.
 Check out the building around you.
 Examine the cracks in the sidewalks.
 Watch the cars flow through the streets.
 Take in the living world around you.
 I don’t want to sound like a new-age hippie or anything, but these are necessary things.

 Take the elements of your environment and translate those into your work.
-Obviously, the free-flowing movement of a river won’t translate into a project for a heavy duty machinery company, but maybe the architecture of that building down the block will.
+Obviously, the free-flowing movement of a river won’t translate into a project for a heavy-duty machinery company, but maybe the architecture of that building down the block will.

-What I’m trying to get at, is that we tend to fall into this mindset where we start designing for digital and get all of our ideas and inspiration digitally.
+What I’m trying to get at, is that we tend to fall into this mindset where we start designing digitally and get all of our ideas and inspiration digitally.
 Go outside!
 Get your ideas from your city, from nature!
 Talk to people, pick their brains!
 Design for your users, not for other designers.

 Okay, I’ll shut up now.
 I guess I started rambling a bit.
 I do that periodically.